CanOfSocks/holoapi/README.md

 # 📘 HoloAPI Documentation

 HoloAPI is designed to provide a queryable API for fields commonly available in yt-dlp's info.json files.
+This API focuses on providing video info for vtuber content.

 ## 📄 Common Query Parameters